Andrew-Develops/JavaProjects/README.md

 ## UML diagram

-I use this diagram to represent the flow of data in my application
+I use this diagram to represent the flow of data in my applications

 ```mermaid
 graph  BT;